AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/overview/product-overview.md

-Agora UIKit for one-to-one chats and group chats is an instant messaging UI component library developed based on Agora Chat SDK.
+Agora UIKit for one-to-one and group chats is an instant messaging UI component library developed based on Agora Chat SDK.
 It provides various components to implement features such as a conversation list, chat interface, contact list and interface, and others.
-This helps you to quickly build instant messaging applications based on the particular business needs.
+This helps you to quickly build instant messaging applications, including UI, based on the particular business needs.

 To access the source code, [click here](https://github.com/easemob/chatuikit-ios).